maksimgm/study_notes/JS-essentials.md

 		alert( "They are not equal");
 	}

-	RESULT: They are not equal
+	RESULT: No, they are not equal.

 **Logical And / OR**